Melomelodeon/A-bad-mindustry-mod/README.md

 # Ps
-the two [#cc6b33]re-colored conveyor's sprite will be change, im working on it
+the two re-colored conveyor's sprite will be change, im working on it